me3zaAKAgoat/ft_irc/README.md

 - standarize the use of perror/throw runtime_error/std::cerr
 - use response message macros
-- parsing needs to be studied more
 - visit all network functions and code and check if theres anything that is missing (probably better to ignore until issues are met)
-- wtf are the join functions arguments
 - !!!!!!!
 CHECK ALL SYS CALL RETURNS ALL OF THEM !!!!!
 - finish join command
 - learn more about non blocking I/O